DckCanal/api-server-template/README.md

 # api-server-template
-Template for a minimal but functional API server, built using nodejs and express libraries
+Template for a minimal but functional API server, built using nodejs and express libraries, connected to a Mongo DB.